jarvisteach/appJar/docs/mkdocs/docs/pythonGuiOptions.md

 ####Location

 * `setPadX()` & `setPadY()`
+    These set how much empty padding is included, outside a widget, between the widget & the cell edge.

+* `setIPadX()` & `setIPadY()`
-    These set how much empty padding is included, inside widgets, between the text and the border.
+    These set how much empty padding is included, inside a widget, between the text and the border.

 * `setSticky()`
     This determines which side of the grid-cell the widget will stick to: